kirbyjp/Geometry-dependent-virtual-photon-behavior/abstract.md

 - Derived $k_{\perp}(x)$ maps.

 **Analysis recommendations**
-- Use complex S21 data to preserve phase information.
+- Utilize complex-valued field data to preserve both amplitude and phase information.
-- Apply windowing and averaging to reduce multipath noise.
-- Report uncertainties from fit residuals and probe positioning error.
+- Apply signal processing techniques (e.g., windowing, averaging) to mitigate environmental noise and unwanted reflections.
+- Propagate uncertainties from the decay fit through to the final $k_{\perp}(x)$ reconstruction to establish the confidence interval of the momentum maps.
+- Implement a local energy and momentum balance assessment to verify that observations are consistent with conservation laws within the interaction volume.
-- Share raw and processed data for reproducibility.
+- Share raw and processed data to facilitate reproducibility.

 **Decay constant as diagnostic for momentum**